 NEWEST rice key in addressing poor yield

-Rice sufficiency has been one of the cardinal targets of the present government and successive governments, where billions of Naira had been injected in buying rice seeds and inputs.
+RICE sufficiency has been one of the cardinal targets of the present government and successive governments, where billions of Naira had been injected in buying rice seeds, inputs.

-Rice is one of the key staple foods in Nigeria and Africa generally.
-Families in Nigeria ensure they eat rice on festive periods; some families process the rice into different types of delicacies.

 Unfortunately, the production of this staple crop has suffered serious setback due to some climatic conditions which include drought, low nitrogen in the soil and high saline soil.